 Avoid black runs

 Black runs are often the most difficult or dangerous runs at ski resorts and may include runs with incredibly steep slopes, or moguls too.
-Moguls are big bumps in the snow (seen below) which have been pushed together by skiers and boarders as they have gone down.
+Moguls are big bumps in the snow (seen below) that have been pushed together by skiers and boarders as they have gone down.
 They can be extremely good at knocking you off balance and are very tiring on the legs.
 So until you feel confident then we would suggest that you avoid them for now.

 Using the “Falling Leaf” technique on steep slopes